LINKS TO BOOKS ABOUT ANCIENT INDIA

 h) Portuguese

-The narratives of Domingo Paes (1520) and Fernao Nuniz (1535) about Vijayanagar appear in the history of R. Sewell:
+The narratives of Domingo Paes (1520) and Fernao Nuniz (1535) about Vijayanagar appear in the history of R. Sewell: A Forgotten Empire: Vijayanagar.

 i) Italian

-The Travels of Marco Polo by Marco Polo and Rustichello of Pisa (Vol I, Vol II).
+-The Travels of Marco Polo by Marco Polo and Rustichello of Pisa (Vol I, Vol II).
 Tr: Henry Yule (1903) revised by Henry Cordier (1920).

 In his oriental odyssey, the Venetian Marco Polo visited Ceylon (Sri Lanka) and navigated the western coast of peninsular India, at the end of the 13th c., giving a quite limited description of those places.